 Suthaharan Family Scholarship in Data Science

 Prof. Suthaharan and his family have established a second scholarship to reward high-performing students with an interest in Data Science.
 To be eligible for this scholarship, students must be in the Data Science and Big Data Concentration in Computer Science (either undergraduate or graduate programs), and must have a GPA of 3.5 or higher.
 Eligible students who wish to apply should fill out a Suthaharan Family Scholarship in Data Science application form, which should be submitted along with any supplemental materials by April 15 to the Department of Computer Science (either hardcopy or emailed to firstname.lastname@example.org).

 The STAMPS (Science, Technology, and Math Preparation Scholarships) program is an NSF-funded scholarship program to support UNCG students in the STEM disciplines (Biology, Chemistry and Biochemistry, Computer Science, Geography, Mathematics/Statistics, and Physics/Astronomy).
 Incoming undergraduate students are automatically considered for this scholarship, and there is no separate application process.
 For more information about the STAMPS program, see the STAMPS web page.

-UPE, the International Honor Society for the Computing and Information Disciplines, has a scholarship that is open to active members of UPE, and provide from $750 to $1,500.
+UPE, the International Honor Society for the Computing and Information Disciplines, has a scholarship that is open to active members of UPE, and provide from $1,000 to $2,500.
 Any active members of UNCG’s UPE chapter are welcome to apply.
-Applications must include a brief essay, transcripts, and a letter of recommendation.
-2011 scholarship applications are due June 15, 2011, and more information can be found at the UPE Scholarship web site.
+More information can be found at the UPE Scholarship web site.